cristagregg/st558_project2/README.md

-# st558_project2
+# ST558 Project2
+### Crista Gregg and Halid Kopanski

-This project will create predictive models and automate R markdown reports.
-You can find the link to each week's report below.
+This project analyzes the number of bicycle rentals from the Capital Bikeshare system for each day of the week over 2011 and 2012.
+You can find the link to each day's report below.

 The analysis for [Monday is available here](Report-Monday.md).
 The analysis for [Tuesday is available here](Report-Tuesday.md).